Powertrain Overview: Electric Vehicles

 EVs also utilize regenerative braking to recharge the HV battery, which extends its range.
 When the accelerator pedal is not being depressed the current forward momentum continues to spin the electric motor which turns it into a generator producing AC.
 This then must be changed to DC to be stored.

 These vehicles have a 12 V battery to run accessories and an HV battery to run the electric motor.
-Due to the high-voltage it is extremely important to properly disable the battery before service is performed.
+Due to the HV, it is extremely important to properly disable the battery before service is performed.
 The HV battery can cause serious injury or death if not handled properly.
-Make sure to consult the service information for proper disable procedure.
-Also, the 12 V battery will need to be disconnected and isolated when welding is performed so that damage does not occur.
+Make sure to consult the service information for the proper disable procedure.
+Also, the 12 V battery needs to be disconnected and isolated when welding is performed so that damage does not occur.

 Additional I-CAR Collision Repair News you may find helpful: